A little bit about me, the mechanic

 I'm not afraid to tell it like it is, or own up to a mistake that I made.
 Rest assured, each bike leaves in the condition

 I promised it would.
 Each tune up is painstakingly thorough.
 I strive to complete each repair within the time frame that I specify.
-However, on rare occasions I may have to stretch that limit in order to accomodate the ordering of parts from distant suppliers.
+However, on some occasions I may have to stretch that limit in order to accomodate the ordering of parts from distant suppliers.
 If I can get the bike back to like-new condition, I will.
+Update: Covid-19 is putting the wrench to many service business.
+Many parts are hard to come by and in addition more and more people want to ride.
+This is straining many bike service shops to the max.
+Please be patient.

 With my business model, I do not compete with the 4 to 6 dudes selling bikes out of their homes.
 I focus solely on providing stellar repair service with a basis in experience and a desire to treat people like I would like to be treated.